-Mr. Kaernerk (interpretation): Good day, people of Amittuq and people in Nunavut and my colleagues here.
+Mr. Kaernerk (interpretation): Good day to my fellow residents of Amittuq, Nunavummiut, and MLAs.
 Thank you, Mr. Speaker.

-I rise today regarding the Minister of Finance's budget address.
+I rise today regarding the Minister of Finance's Budget Address.
 Young people are thought of.
 That's great.
-So, young people, work hard so you can have a good future and you can even be an MLA here at some point.
+Young people, work hard so you can have a good future and you can even be an MLA here at some point.

-Mr. Speaker, however I would like to say that our language and our culture is alive up to now and the Minister of Finance just did the budget address for the coming year.
-For 23 years we have had Nunavut.
-It's been 23 years!
+Mr. Speaker, however, I would like to say that our language and our culture are alive up to now, and the Minister of Finance just did the Budget Address for the coming year.
+We've had Nunavut for 23 years.
+It has been 23 years.
 When we were trying to create Nunavut, we were told that the government would run in Inuktitut and our language would be recognized and strengthened and utilized.
 However, Mr. Speaker, Inuit culture is just being used as words by all the groups.
-Right now, they just say the words and have been for the past 23 years while we've had Nunavut.
+Right now they just say the words and have been for the past 23 years while we've had Nunavut.

 Uqausivut 2.0 was initiated in 2018 and expires in 2023.
 I am proud of our language and that is why I use it in the House.
 Nunavut is our strength and our language is what I use as my strength to represent my constituents.

-I will listen to those who elected me, my constituents and any concerns that they have or anything that needs to be corrected, I will voice them here because that is the way I am.
+I will listen to those who elected me, my constituents, and any concerns that they have or anything that needs to be corrected, I will voice them here because that is the way I am.
 I am proud of my constituents.
-I'm sure that everybody else here thinks like that.
+I'm sure that everybody else here shares that sentiment.